MicrosoftDocs/cpp-docs/docs/standard-library/basic-streambuf-class.md

 ### Remarks

 The member function calls [sbumpc](#sbumpc).
-Note that an implementation is not required to supply this member function.
+An implementation isn't required to supply this member function.

 ### Example